 The final movement features a very low cello introduction, with violins weaving more atonal magic, over and under the cello.
 There is a pleading quality to this music; it cries out.
 As it progresses, it becomes quite tender, in an abstract way.
 The violins slowly lift the intensity and reach into the high register for a time.
 As it unfolds, I realise that I have never been here before; it’s an almost space-like feeling.
 There is a sense of a desolate landscape.
 It eventually leaps into life for a moment, only to repeat a sparse three-note motif from another piece I have reviewed recently; I think it was Schumann’s SQ No. 3.
 Now the cello speaks as the violins shimmer and the work ends on a sustained cello note.

 The most obvious thing to mention is the contrast between the two pieces; they sound like different composers from differing eras.
 While the first quartet is gently abstract, the second takes it to a whole new level.
 It’s absolutely wonderful!
 I love the way the music flows from one through to the next.

-This music comes from a CD titled, not unexpectedly, William Sommer – String Quartets Nos.
-1 & 2 performed by the Panochea Quartet; and hats off to them.
-What a performance.
-I could only find it on Amazon US as ‘used and new’ and as an MP3 download.
-What a shame this is happening to the string quartet repertoire … It is however, on Spotify and also on youtube.
+This CD titled, not unexpectedly, William Sommer – String Quartets Nos.
+1 & 2 on the Panton-Protokol-XX label is performed by the Panocha Quartet – and hats off to them – what a performance.
+I could only find it on Amazon US as New and Used and as an MP3 download.
+What a shame this is happening to the string quartet repertoire.

 Listenability: Beautiful mildly modern abstraction.
 Highly recommended for those inclined.